 Right-to-Life activist Mildred Fay Jefferson was born in Pittsburgh, Texas, on April 4, 1926, but raised in the town of Carthage, Texas.
-She was the only child of Millard Jefferson, a Methodist minister and Chaplain in the U.S. Army, and Guthrie Roberts, a teacher.
+She was the only child of Millard Jefferson, a Methodist minister and chaplain in the U.S. Army, and Guthrie Roberts, a teacher.
 A young prodigy, Jefferson finished her early education by the age of fifteen.
-She graduated summa cum laude from Texas College in Tyler, Texas, with a Bachelor’s degree in Medicine at the age of eighteen and then graduated from Tufts University in Medford, Massachusetts, with a Master’s degree in Biology in 1947.
-Jefferson received a Ph.D. from Harvard Medical School in 1951, making her the first African American woman to graduate with that degree from the Medical School.
-She interned at Boston City Hospital where she was the first woman of any race to serve on the staff at the hospital, and she was the first woman to be granted membership in the Boston Surgical Society.
+She graduated summa cum laude from Texas College in Tyler, Texas, with a bachelor’s degree in medicine at the age of eighteen and then graduated from Tufts University in Medford, Massachusetts, with a master’s degree in biology in 1947.
+Jefferson graduate from Harvard Medical School, where she was the first African American woman to earn an M.D, in 1951.
+She interned at Boston City Hospital, where she was the first woman of any race to serve on the staff at the hospital, and she was the first woman to be granted membership in the Boston Surgical Society.
 After graduation, Jefferson became the first female surgeon general at Boston University Medical Center where she also served as assistant clinical professor of surgery.

 Dr. Jefferson was awarded twenty-eight honorary degrees from various universities and colleges.
 She was also a president of the Value of Life Committee of Massachusetts and a member of Black Americans for Life Committee.
 She founded the Culture of Life Studies Program which she promoted in public schools across the nation.
 Dr. Mildred Jefferson died of natural causes at her home in Cambridge, Massachusetts, on October 15, 2010.
 She was eighty-four.